-This topic describes the use of the HyperLogLog data type supported by the hll plug-in to estimate page views (PV) and unique visitors (UV).
+This topic describes how to use the hll extension to estimate page views (PV) and unique visitors (UV).
+This topic also describes the HyperLogLog data type that is supported by the extension.

 Prerequisites